NVIDIA/cloud-native-docs/gpu-operator/openshift/mirror-gpu-ocp-disconnected.rst

 #.
 Move the disk to a second jump host
 #.
 Set up the services from the second jump host

-This guide describes how to enable the Operator Lifecycle Manager and to make available all the RPM packages the **NVIDIA GPU Operator** requires in a disconnected environment.
+This guide describes how to prune the Operator catalog to the subset that enables the installation of the **NVIDIA GPU Operator** in a disconnected environment.

 The `OpenShift Container Platform documentation <https://docs.openshift.com/container-platform/latest/operators/admin/olm-restricted-networks.html>`_ provides generic guidance on using Operator Lifecycle Manager on restricted networks.